fabric8-launcher/launcher-application/README.md

 Code of Conduct
 -------------

-Please, adopt our [Code of Conduct](./CODE_OF_CONDUCT.md) to follow our community standards, signal a welcoming and inclusive project, and outline procedures for handling abuse.
+Please adopt our [Code of Conduct](./CODE_OF_CONDUCT.md) to follow our community standards, signal a welcoming and inclusive project, and outline procedures for handling abuse.